shankar4/Functional-Genomics/Resume.md

 #### Objective:
 Contribute to progress on issues of national importance by leveraging my various strengths in
-* Technology (systems, engineering, medicine,  algorithms, genomics, semantic web, and automation),
+* Technology (systems, engineering, medicine,  algorithms, genomics, semantic web, analytics, and automation),
 * Education (STEM education, eLearning  and interdisciplinary collaboration), and
 * Management (innovation, management, leadership, industry experience, and grantsmanship)